Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Materials And Methods

 \subsubsection{Evaluation metrics}

-Since our VSS loss calculates sensitivity and specificity in subvolumes during training, subvolume-level sensitivity and specificity as well as precision are calculated based on the number ($\#$) of subvolumes to show the efficacy of our proposed VSS loss.
-The metrics are defined as follows,

-where TP, FN, and FP stand for true positive, false negative, and false positive, respectively.
-Positive means at least one voxel is positive (value 1) in a subvolume, while negative means all the voxels are negative (value 0) in the subvolume.
-Evaluation of whole brain volumes (instead of subvolumes) is not performed since all the volumes contain BM and these volumes are all predicted as positive by DeepMedic.

 For clinical applications, the number, location, and size of BM are very important for accurate treatment.
 Hence, our evaluation will focus on metastasis-level metrics.
 Since all the volumes contain BM, the metric of specificity is not used.
 Instead, the sensitivity and precision are calculated at a metastasis-level based on the number ($\#$) of TP, FP, and FN metastases.
+The average number of FP metastases per complete volume (i.e., per patient) is also reported.
 The metric of DSC can reflect the accuracy of location and size of segmented BM.
 In practice, BM segmentation is performed after detection confirmation.
 Therefore, the mean DSC (mDSC) of all TP metastases detected by a network model is calculated.
 The reference BM masks are segmented manually by experienced radiation oncologists.